-The new rendering of one of the ride's new distinctive scenes features zydeco-style tunes, a type of music native to Louisiana born from a special blend of rhythm and blues.
+The rendering shared by Disney showed of one of the ride's new distinctive scenes features zydeco-style tunes, a type of music native to Louisiana born from a special blend of rhythm and blues.
 Tiana and her friends old and new -- including jazz-loving alligator Louis, and a band full of critters that includes an otter, a rabbit, a racoon, a beaver, a turtle and others -- will explain the importance of zydeco, the blending of sounds and styles of so many cultures, and invite all guests to join in on the celebration.

 The re-themed ride was unveiled in June at the 2022 ESSENCE Festival of Culture in New Orleans -- a fitting location since the Louisiana city is also Princess Tiana's hometown.